DuetServe: Harmonizing Prefill and Decode for LLM Serving via Adaptive GPU Multiplexing: Background

 \paragraph{LLM Inference Process.} Let $x \in \mathbb{R}^{s \times d}$ denote a single input request, where $s$ is the sequence length (i.e., the number of prompt tokens) and $d$ is the embedding dimension.
 The forward pass of a Transformer block in typical LLMs such as Qwen~\cite{yang2025qwen3technicalreport} and Llama~\cite{grattafiori2024llama3herdmodels} can be expressed as:

 During the prefill phase, the generated $K$ and $V$ matrices are stored in the KV cache.
 In the decode phase, the decoder layer processes one token at a time, with the input $x \in \mathbb{R}^{1 \times d}$.
-The KV cache is updated by concatenating the newly computed key and value pairs with the existing ones before the attention operation:
+The KV cache is updated by concatenating the newly computed key and value pairs with the existing ones before the attention operation.
 The rest of the operations in the decoding phase are identical to those in the prefill phase.

 \paragraph{GPU Spatial Multiplexing.} Modern GPUs expose massive parallelism through hundreds of SMs, which can be logically partitioned to support multi-tenant execution.
 Several mechanisms have been developed to enable such partitioning.
 Multi-Instance GPU (MIG)~\cite{nvidia_mig} statically divides a GPU into multiple isolated instances, each with dedicated compute and memory resources.
 Multi-Process Service (MPS)~\cite{nvidia_mps} supports coarse-grained spatial sharing by assigning fixed groups of SMs to different processes.
 However, these mechanisms cannot be applied within a single process, and the overhead of reconfiguring partitions is high, making them unsuitable for dynamic and heterogeneous workload patterns.
 GreenContext~\cite{nvidia_green_contexts} introduces intra-process SM partitioning by allowing different kernels or streams within the same GPU context to execute concurrently on disjoint subsets of SMs.
 While it can be used for on-demand spatial multiplexing, fast reconfiguration requires pre-creating multiple contexts, leading to additional memory overhead and reduced flexibility.